 I am an assistant professor of comparative politics in the Department of Political Science at the University of Florida.

-My research and teaching experiences coalesce around issues in comparative politics and African politics with specific focus on comparative political institutions, democratization, electoral integrity, gender and politics, and public opinion.
-My current research agenda focuses on how multiparty elections in electoral democracies and competitive autocracies shape popular evaluations of political legitimacy including, trust in the electoral process, satisfaction with democracy, and support for regime principles.
+My research and teaching experiences coalesce around issues in comparative politics and African politics with specific focus on comparative political institutions, democratization, political behavior, political identity (ethnicity, partisanship, and religion), public opinion, and quantitative research methods.
+My current research agenda focuses on how multiparty elections in electoral democracies and competitive autocracies shape elite and mass evaluations of political legitimacy.

-There are two main avenues of inquiry within this agenda.
+There are three main avenues of inquiry within this agenda.
 The first explores the design and performance of electoral management bodies (EMBs) in Africa with an emphasis on how political elites and citizens respond strategically to the autonomy and capacity of EMBs.
 The second strand of my research examines the relationship between citizens’ campaign and electoral behavior and popular evaluations of political legitimacy.
 Specifically, I focus on how direct experiences with election management, electoral manipulation, and third-party actors as well as the outcomes of elections influence elite and mass evaluations of 1) election integrity, and 2) the performance of state and regime institutions.
+The third investigates the motivations of candidates who use courts to challenge electoral outcomes in sub-national elections and the consequences of these challenges for democratic legitimacy.

 I received my Ph.D. in Political Science from Michigan State University, my B.A. in Economics and Political Science from Williams College, and spent my formative years at Campion College High School in Kingston, Jamaica.